 Nikolai G. Wenzel is the L.V.
 Hackley Chair for the Study of Capitalism and Free Enterprise, and Distinguished Professor of Economics at Fayetteville State University (Fayetteville, NC).
-He is also a Research Fellow at the University of Paris Law School (Center for Law & Economics).
-He has held appointments as Associate Professor of Economics at Flagler College, Senior Fellow of the Eleutheria Institute, Visiting Assistant Professor of Economics at Florida Gulf Coast University, and Wallace and Marion Reemelin Chair in Free-Market Economics at Hillsdale College.
+He is also a Research Fellow at the University of Paris Law School (Center for Law & Economics) and an Adjunct Professor at George Mason University.
+He has held appointments as Associate Professor at Flagler College, Visiting Assistant Professor at Florida Gulf Coast University, and Wallace and Marion Reemelin Chair in Free-Market Economics (Assistant Professor) at Hillsdale College.

 Dr. Wenzel has a Ph.D. in economics from George Mason University (where he was an H.B.
 Earhart fellow) and a BSFS cum laude in international affairs from the School of Foreign Service at Georgetown University.

 Dr. Wenzel is a former Foreign Service Officer with the US State Department; for two years, he worked at the US Embassy in Mexico City, where he was vice consul and special assistant to the US ambassador.
 He subsequently worked for various Washington, DC-area think tanks, including the Atlas Economic Research Foundation, the Mercatus Center, and the Institute for Humane Studies, while completing his doctoral coursework.